gocheaphosting/easy-paypal-lte/readme.txt

 = History =

+* V3.22: More documentation, coding improvements, priming the Pro version, links to online docs and manual in the readme.txt file.
+[July 4, 2012]
 * V3.21: Adding more help files.
 [July 2, 2012]
 * V3.20: Tests complete.
 Initial WP release.
 [June 30, 2012]
 * V3.13: Implemented an auto-generated page ez-shop as IPN listener and delivery.
 [June 28, 2013]